bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/High-Availability-and-Scaling.md

 * SSL Offload

    The listener is configured for HTTPS.
 Connection is **terminated on the ELB** and then backend connections use HTTP.
-ELB to Instance connections use HTTP.
+ELB to Instance connections uses HTTP.
 No certificate or cryptographic requirements.

 Connection Stickiness ...

 * With no Stickiness connections are distributed across all in-service backend instances.
 Unless the application handles the user state, this could cause user logoffs or missing information.
 * Stickiness generates a cookie (`AWSALB`) that locks the device to a single backend instance for a duration (1-second to seven days).
 Can cause uneven loads.

-fs-0161a74890096840f
+## Gateway Load Balancers

+Why do we need a GWLB?

+* Transparent security appliance scans data **after it leaves and before it enters** the application instance.

+What is a GWLB?

+* Help run and scale 3rd party appliances, things like **firewalls, intrusion detection and prevention** systems.
+* Inbound and Outbound traffic (transparent inspection and protection) via **GWLB Endpoints**, traffic enters and leaves via these endpoints.
+* The GWLB balances across multiple backend appliances.
+* Traffic and metadata is tunnelled using **GENEVE** protocol.
+* Original packets remain unaltered encapsulated through to the appliance and back.